DOCS

 Troubleshooting

-• No incident appears — confirm Alertmanager can reach api.howlops.com and the token is correct (regenerate if unsure).
-Check docker logs/Alertmanager logs for a 401.
+• No alert appears — confirm Alertmanager can reach api.howlops.com, that api_url ends with a trailing slash, and that the token is correct (click Regenerate token if unsure).
+Check the Alertmanager logs for a 401 (bad token) or 404 (wrong URL).

-• Alert never resolves — make sure send_resolved: true is set; HowlOps matches the resolve to the open incident by the alert fingerprint.
+• Alert never resolves — make sure send_resolved: true is set; HowlOps matches the resolve to the open alert by the Alertmanager alias.

 See also